-[Zokaites] finds a unique and warm voice that takes you on a musical journey into many different landscapes.~ John Romero, Principal Trombonist Metropolitan Opera Orchestra
+[Zokaites] finds a unique and warm voice that takes you on a musical journey into many different landscapes.~ Sasha Romero, Principal Trombonist Metropolitan Opera Orchestra

 Zokaites plays with varying styles and colors to create a brilliant sonic texture...
 George Curran, Bass Trombone New York Philharmonic

 Russ Zokaites has had a diverse career as a musician and trombonist.
 His performance credits include, recording the Fuchs Bass Trombone Concerto with the United States Army Band “Pershing’s Own,” performances with the Dayton Philharmonic, Kentucky Symphony, Bergan Philharmonic (Norway), The Netherlands Symphony Orchestra, and live on Netherlands Radio 4.
 In 2014, Zokaites recorded the #1 pop hit in the Netherlands with the band Sunday Sun.
 Zokaites has collaborated with over 20 composers including Grammy Award winning Kenneth Fuchs, American Prize winner Martin Hebel, and Inez McComas.
 Dr. Zokaites keeps an active schedule as a guest performer performing as such schools like, the Manhattan School of Music, New York University, Wright State University and Virginia Commonwealth University.

-Dr. Zokaites serves as the Visiting Assistant Professor of Music – Trombone at Morehead State University in Kentucky.
+Dr. Zokaites serves as the Lecturer of Trombone and Euphonium at Fresno State University in California.
 His solo album is published by Centaur Records and is available through Naxos.
 Russ was a Fellow at the 2013 Alessi Seminar hosted by Joseph Alessi of the New York Philharmonic.
 He is an artist with endorsements from Lätzsch Custom Brass and Monster Oil.